imtapps/code-review-guide/README.md

     - objects which have internal state modified in a method
   - Equality vs Inequality checks - Favor equality (avoid `if not else`)
   - Are there any events that should be logged to the Activity log?
+  - Do not "do things" when handling exceptions (don't call APIs, Query the database, etc)

 ## Python / Django